Faithful real embedding of a three-dimensional complex Kochen-Specker configuration: A Kochen-Specker Proof for the Nonequivalence of Real and Complex Hilbert Space

-In this paper we present a complementary, fully deterministic argument based on the logical framework of the Kochen--Specker (KS) theorem.
-Rather than working with inequalities and probabilities, the KS approach works with a finite set of rays and their orthogonality relations and derives a direct contradiction with the existence of classical truth assignments formalized by two-valued states.
+Against this background, in this paper we present a complementary, Kochen-Specker (KS) type argument on the ``no-go'' side for the logical inequivalence of three-dimensional real and complex Hilbert-space quantum theories, within the standard Hilbert-space framework where sharp yes--no propositions correspond to rays and physical contexts are identified with maximal sets of mutually orthogonal rays.
+Rather than working with inequalities and probabilities, our approach is based on the logical framework of the Kochen-Specker theorem: we consider a finite set of rays and their orthogonality relations and derive a direct contradiction with the existence of classical truth assignments, formalised by two-valued states.
+In addition, we exploit a concrete phase-adjusted realification into $\mathbb{R}^6$, which provides an explicit example of the representation-focused approach in~(iii).

 We focus on a specific KS-type configuration introduced by Cabello~\cite{Cabello2025} as a threefold extension of the Yu--Oh configuration~\cite{Yu-2012}.

-As had been earlier pointed out by Harding and Salinas Schmeis~\cite{harding2025remarksIJTP} and analysed in detail by Navara and Svozil~\cite{svozil-2025-MYOCHS}, a key structural ingredient of this configuration is the existence, in $\CC^3$, of a complete set of mutually unbiased bases (MUBs).
-Two orthonormal bases are mutually unbiased if every vector of one basis has equal ``overlap'' with every vector of the other: whenever the system is prepared in a state from one basis, a measurement in the other basis yields each of its $D$ outcomes with equal probability $1/D$.
-Measurements in one basis thus randomise the outcomes of measurements in the other.
+As pointed out by Harding and Salinas Schmeis~\cite{harding2025remarksIJTP} and analysed in detail by Navara and Svozil~\cite{svozil-2025-MYOCHS}, a key structural ingredient of this configuration is the existence, in $\mathbb{C}^3$, of a complete set of mutually unbiased bases (MUBs).
+Two orthonormal bases are mutually unbiased if every vector of one basis has equal ``overlap'' with every vector of the other.
 The theory of MUBs is a rich subject with deep connections to quantum information and finite geometry \cite{Schwinger.60,WooFie,Brierley2009,springerlink:10.1007/978-3-540-24633-6_10,durt,mcnulty2024mutually}.
-For the present work, the crucial facts are: \begin{enumerate} \item In $\CC^3$ one can construct a complete set of $D+1=4$ MUBs. \item In $\mathbb{R}^3$ it is impossible to find even two mutually unbiased orthonormal bases. \end{enumerate} The Yu-Oh-Cabello-KS configuration we consider~\cite{Cabello2025} is built explicitly from the four MUBs in $\CC^3$; its 165 rays and 130 contexts encode an orthogonality hypergraph that has no realisation in $\mathbb{R}^3$.
+For the present work, the crucial facts are~\cite{durt,mcnulty2024mutually}: \begin{enumerate} \item In $\mathbb{C}^3$ one can construct a complete set of $D+1=4$ MUBs. \item In $\mathbb{R}^3$ it is impossible to find even two mutually unbiased orthonormal bases. \end{enumerate}

+The Yu-Oh-Cabello-KS configuration we consider~\cite{Cabello2025} is built explicitly from the four MUBs in $\mathbb{C}^3$ and consists of 165 rays arranged into 130 contexts; in Section~\ref{sec:KSconfig} we describe this configuration in detail.